 Full transparency can be defined as having complete visibility into drug prices and all benefit plan costs.
 Without such access, you may experience hidden expenses that could cost you more than you were expecting.
 You’ll want to understand and evaluate all PBM contract areas, so you can secure a benefit plan that aligns with your goals.
 Ultimately, transparency (or the lack thereof) can impact your pharmacy benefit costs.

-One example, some PBMs keep a portion of rebates, while in a pass-through business model 100% of all financials as passed back to plan sponsors.
+One example, some PBMs keep a portion of rebates, while in a pass-through business model 100% of all financials are passed back to plan sponsors.
 This includes all pharma revenues received by the PBM.

 The question is, how much of each of these are you receiving back to help lower costs?
 Do you have visibility to know if you are even getting them in the first place?
 In a traditional model, there is less transparency regarding the portion of rebates it is retaining, so you may be ‘leaving money on the table.’